addyahyah/Big-Data-MVP/Teacher_Eval_Analysis/README.md

 ```
 Then go to the `Cell` menu and choose `Run All` to select options and get chart outputs.
 ### Low-Level Data Analysis
 Alternatively, the `data_analysis.ipynb` notebook can be used on its own, apart from the main dashboard, with working knowledge of the `pandas` data analysis library and the Course Evaluation data itself.
-The data file, year, and course options can be changed manually in the Instructor Data Input cell:
+The data file, year, and course options (and, by extension, the Dashboard defaults) can be changed manually in the Instructor Data Input cell:
 ```python
 # INSTRUCTOR DATA INPUT
 data = pd.DataFrame.from_csv('Shibberu_CourseEvalData_Raw_20160616.csv',index_col=None)